If I have a question, when can I call?

 Si, este buzón permanecerá abierto para hacer sus devoluciones.
 Nota: puede que tome más de un par de días para que sus devoluciones sean registradas en el sistema.

 SRPL invites you to write a letter to your future self!
-Last year, we mailed out all the letters you had written in December 2019.
+In 2022, we mailed out all the letters you had written to yourself in 2021.

 Join us for this program once again!

-Once your letter is ready, return it to us sealed in the envelope that we provided, and we’ll do the rest!
+Once your letter is ready, return it to us sealed in the envelope, self-addressed, that we provide, and we’ll do the rest!
 Your letter will arrive in one year.

 The City of San Rafael commits to standing against all forms of hate in our communities.
 United Against Hate brings together Bay Area communities every year to reaffirm that commitment.